 Check tire pressures when they are "cold"; tires have not been driven at all or, at most, mile before being measured.
 In this tire pressure has not been increased by the associated with tire sidewall and tread associated with traveling.
 If you check tires warm or hot, remember that they will read higher than normal.
-Do not "bleed" down to the "cold pressure" readings, as every "drive" tires must be again before that is, the less than one manner, the heating flexure that are necessarily these tires they will probably then be underinflated when they are actually cool.
+Do not "bleed" Tir down to the "cold pressure" readings, as probably then be underinflated when they are actually cool.